1. Telephone & Mobile Phones

-Travelers Cheques can be cashed at most banks in Laos, but normally only in exchange for kip.
+Travelers' Cheques can be cashed at most banks in Laos, but normally only in exchange for a kip.
 Cheques in US dollars are the most readily acceptable, and in fact outside Vientiane the only cheques accepted.
 Very few merchants accept traveler's cheques.

 8. Clothing & Shoes

-In Laos, remember to take off shoes before entering private houses and religious sites.
-No sleeveless top and short pants are allowed in religious sites.
+In Laos, remember to take off your shoes before entering private houses and religious sites.
+No sleeveless tops and short pants are allowed in religious sites.
 Men should wear tops and women should avoid skimpy tops and tight shorts.
-In addition, you will gain more respect if you are well turned out and modest in your dress.
+In addition, you will gain more respect if you are well-turned out and modest in your dress.
 Check out the Laos weather to prepare fitting clothes.